-Crashes that involved large trucks, semis and 18-wheelers are often among the worst type of accidents that can happen on the road.
-Accidents involving tractor trailers can happen anywhere.
+Crashes that involved large trucks, semis, and 18-wheelers are often among the worst type of accidents that can happen on the road.
+Accidents involving tractor-trailers can happen anywhere.
 Whether you are driving down route 93, or Route 11 you are likely sharing the road with some commercial vehicles.
 Over the years fo working with and representing those who have been injured in truck accidents, we have come to realize that each accident is a unique event that is the result of a set of circumstances and factors.
-However, using our experience we have seen that truck accidents can often be attributed to one or more of the following factors:
+However, using our experience we have seen those truck accidents can often be attributed to one or more of the following factors:

-Driver fatigue – If you have ever been the driver on a long road trip you are probably familiar with the fatigue that can set in after spending just a few hours behind the wheel.
+If you have ever been the driver on a long road trip you are probably familiar with the fatigue that can set in after spending just a few hours driving.
 Now, imagine if you had to drive for twelve hours straight.
 Many commercial drivers are expected to drive hundreds of miles in a day and must meet strict delivery deadlines.
 This means that drivers often ignore their own fatigue, and may even ignore federally mandated breaks in order to meet their deadlines.
 However, this is not only in violation of the Hours of Service requirements implanted by the Federal Motor Carrier Safety Administration, but it is also downright dangerous.
-There is a direct correlation between the amount of time that a driver is continuously behind the wheel and the likelihood that they will be involved in an accident.
+There is a direct correlation between the amount of time that a driver is continuously driving and more likely they will be involved in an accident.

-Braking failure – Think about what it takes to bring your car to a stop, even if you have to stop your car for an emergency.
-A standard passenger vehicle uses only a single brake pedal to bring the entire vehicle to a complete stop, and the braking system on a car is somewhat simple.
+Think about what it takes to bring your car to a stop, even if you have to stop your car for an emergency.
+A standard passenger vehicle uses only a single brake pedal to bring the entire vehicle to a complete stop, and the car’s braking system is somewhat simple.
 To contrast what it takes to bring a standard car to a stop, imagine how much more effort it would take to bring a fully-loaded commercial truck weighing 50,000 pounds to a complete stop.
 The braking system on a truck has to be in top order to be able to achieve this feat.
-However, because the braking system on a truck is vastly more complex it means that there are often accidents which are the result of one or more braking systems not functioning properly in a commercial vehicle.
+However, because the braking system on a truck is vastly more complex it means accidents happen as the result of one or more braking systems not functioning properly in a commercial vehicle.

 Columbia County has many roads that truck drivers and commercial delivery services use every day including Pennsylvania Route 93, Pennsylvania Route 118, Pennsylvania Route 42, U.S. Route 11, Interstate 80, and several other state and local highways.
 This means that there is always the risk that you will be involved in an accident when you are driving.